GenericMappingTools/gmt/doc_modern/rst/source/gmtswitch.rst

 5. If in csh you may have to say rehash afterwards.

-6. Type "psxy -" and the synopsis should tell you that you got the correct version.
+6. Type "plot -" and the synopsis should tell you that you got the correct version.
 You can now run gmtswitch from anywhere; try it out and make sure that you can switch between the versions.